-This document provides English Nature's advice to other relevant authorities as to (a) the conservation objectives and (b) any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for the Exe Estuary European marine site.
-This advice is being prepared to fulfil our obligations under Regulation 33(2) of the Conservation (Natural Habitats &c.)
+This document provides English Nature's advice to other relevant authorities as to (a) the conservation objectives and (b) any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for the Northumbria Coast European marine site.
+This advice is being prepared to fulfill our obligations under Regulation 33(2) of the Conservation (Natural Habitats &c.)
 Regulations 1994.

-The Exe Estuary Special Protection Area is a European marine site.
+The Northumbria Coast Special Protection Area is a European marine site.
 European marine sites are defined in the Conservation (Natural Habitats &c.)
 Regulations 1994 as any part of a European site covered (continuously or intermittently) by tidal waters or any part of the sea in or adjacent to Great Britain up to the seaward limit of territorial waters.
-European sites include Special Areas of Conservation (designated under the Habitats Directive, which support certain natural habitats and species of European importance), and Special Protection Areas (designated under the Birds Directive which support significant numbers of internationally important wild birds).
-In many instances these designations may coincide and our advice is being prepared to cover both the SAC and SPA interests where this occurs.
+European sites include Special Areas of Conservation (designated under the Habitats Directive, which support certain natural habitats and species of European importance) and Special Protection Areas (designated under the Birds Directive which support significant numbers of internationally important wild birds).
+In many instances these designations may coincide.
+Separate advice is being prepared to cover the Berwickshire and North Northumberland Coast European marine site which overlaps the northern end of the Northumbria Coast European marine site.